Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 Combining the Fringe with the Tattoo

 If you can score Tattoo tickets (Royal Edinburgh Military Tattoo at Edinburgh Castle, August 1-23, 2026), the Tattoo is a bucket-list experience for kids 8 and up.
 The bagpipes, the lit castle, the international military bands.
-Book the Tattoo BY JANUARY - it sells out completely.
+Book the Tattoo BY JANUARY.
+It sells out completely.
 Tickets 35-95 pounds per person.
-Note that the Tattoo runs evening shows so plan for a late bedtime that night.
+The Tattoo runs evening shows so plan for a late bedtime that night.

 The Don'ts